clems71/datastore.js/readme.md

 It features:
 - automatic persistence to disk, in JSON : *don't worry if your program crashes*
 - a notification system : *get notified if something changes in the datastore*
-- fast lookups, done in memory : *decent performances for small to medium sized stores*
+- fast 'by key' lookups, done in memory : *decent performances for small to medium sized stores*
+- MongoDB like query filters : *convenient and easy to use*
 - a fully synchronous api
 - fully written in modern JavaScript : *no dependency on XXX library*

-It acts more like a key-value store than a full-fledged database, as indexation is made on only one field : `id`, and search is limited to this field.
+It acts more like a key-value store than a full-fledged database, as indexation is made on only one field : `id`.
+As an extra feature, we provide a MongoDB like search interface, that performs linear scan, so this is not optimized for heavy sets of data.

 This store is **optimized for read operations**.
 Write operations are not extremely fast as they imply a full store rewrite to disk for the moment. *This may change in the near future.*